 all wrong.
 Yours sincerely, W.H."

-Some few weeks later, in response to a social invitation from de Kay (possibly her
+Some few weeks later, in response to a social invitation from de Kay, where surely his

 "I must refuse your invitation for Sunday, will you pardon me?
 I shall be very busy.

 So I say good bye and wish you all kinds of good luck.
 Your

 And then the conciliatory communique... in appreciation of her gift to him: one